PASTAplus/PASTA/documentation/doc_tree/pasta_api/data_package_manager_api.rst

 Description
 """""""""""

-Read Data Entity Checksum operation, specifying the scope, identifier, and revision of the data entity object whose checksum is to be read in the URI, returning a 40-character SHA-1 checksum value.
+Read Data Entity Checksum operation, specifying the scope, identifier, revision, and entity identifier of the data entity object whose checksum is to be read in the URI, returning a 40-character SHA-1 checksum value.

 REST API